 Do you make new year’s resolutions?
 Do you carry through with them or seem to somehow slip back into old habits within the first week or month?
 Have you ever made a quilter’s new year’s resolution?
 Do you have quilting goals, such as, organize and turn your scraps into quilts, learn to free motion quilt your own tops, start or join a quilting group that gives donation quilts, resolve to finishing those UFOs, start a quilting business, take a class to improve your quilting, go to a retreat, learn a new quilting technique, or commit to more dedicated quilting time.

-According to Wikipedia: New Year’s resolution is a tradition, most common in the Western World[1] but also found in the Eastern World, in which a person resolves to continue good practices, change an undesired trait or behavior, accomplish a personal goal, or otherwise improve their behavior at the beginning of a calendar year.
+According to Wikipedia: A New Year’s resolution is a tradition, most common in the Western World[1] but also found in the Eastern World, in which a person resolves to continue good practices, change an undesired trait or behavior, accomplish a personal goal, or otherwise improve their behavior at the beginning of a calendar year.

 Although worthwhile aspirations, it seems to me that New year’s resolutions are made by many, achieved by few and quickly forgotten by most.
 Some are made by momentary good intentions, but lack deep consideration or planning to carry them through.
 I considered that I could be speaking from personal experience, though, so I researched further on success rates.